CRAGENOMICA/mstatspop/README.md

                               4 (single line pairwise distribution)
                               5 (single line freq. variant per line/window) 6 (SNP genotype matrix)
-                              7 (SweepFiinder format -only first pop-)
+                              7 (SweepFinder-like format -only first pop-)
-                              8 (single line/window: Frequency of each haplotype in the populations) 9 (single line/window: Frequency of variants per line and population) 92 (single line/window: -rSFS- Frequency of variants per population relative to all) 10 (full extended)]
+                              8 (single line/window: Frequency of each haplotype in the populations) 9 (single line/window: Frequency of variants per line and population) 10 (full extended)]
       -N [#_pops] [#samples_pop1] ... [#samples_popN]
       -n [name of the file containing the name(s) of scaffold(s) and their length (separated by a tab), one per line (ex. fai file)]